Romil112/EDA/README.md

 # EDA
-### In this project I performed EDA on a given dataset to derieve 5 insights
+In this project I performed EDA on a given dataset to derieve 5 insights
+### Dataset Used